Want more deliciousness? Follow me on X @TeresasRecipes for the latest culinary creations and kitchen adventures!

 Instructions

 - Rinse the sticky rice under cold water until the water runs clear.
-Soak the rice in water for at least 4 hours or overnight.
+Soak the rice in water for at least 4 hours or overnight to ensure it absorbs moisture and becomes tender.

-- In a saucepan, combine the coconut milk, palm sugar, water, and salt.
-Cook over medium heat until the palm sugar is dissolved and the mixture is slightly thickened.
+- While the rice steams, prepare the coconut sauce.
+In a medium saucepan, combine the coconut milk, chopped palm sugar, water (1/2 cup), and salt.
+Cook over medium heat, stirring frequently, until the palm sugar has completely dissolved and the mixture thickens slightly, about 5-7 minutes.

-- Remove the saucepan from heat and let the coconut mixture cool.
+- Remove the saucepan from heat and allow the coconut mixture to cool for a few minutes.

 - Once the rice is cooked, transfer it to a large mixing bowl.
-Pour the coconut mixture over the rice and mix well until the rice is evenly coated.
+Pour the cooled coconut mixture over the rice and mix thoroughly until the rice is evenly coated and the flavors are well combined.

-- Take a piece of banana leaf and fold it into a cone shape.
-Fill the cone with the sticky rice mixture, then fold the top to seal the cone.
+- To create the banana leaf cones, take a square piece of banana leaf and fold it into a cone shape, securing the bottom.
+Fill the cone with the sticky rice mixture, then fold over the top to seal the cone securely.

-- Repeat the process with the remaining banana leaves and sticky rice mixture.
+- Repeat the process with the remaining banana leaves and sticky rice mixture, ensuring each cone is filled but not overly packed.

-- Remove the steamed Num Chak Chan from the steamer and let them cool before serving.
+- Carefully remove the Num Chak Chan from the steamer and let them cool slightly before serving.
+Enjoy warm or at room temperature.

 Dietary Information